anthonyzurke/project-3/README.md

 ### Problem Statement

-My company has partnered with a sports marketing agency to expand their market into college athletics.
-We have generated 2 models, a Logistic Regression Model, and Random Forest Classifier, using posts from r/CFB and r/CollegeBasketball on Reddit.
-We will gather the data from these models ot distinguish most commonly talked about topics and also, differentiating them to provide the most effective marketing strategies.
+I have partnered with a sports marketing agency to expand their market into college athletics.
+I  have generated 2 models, a Logistic Regression Model, and Random Forest Classifier, using posts from r/CFB and r/CollegeBasketball on Reddit.
+These will be used to gather data from these models to distinguish most commonly talked about topics and also, differentiating them to provide the most effective marketing strategies.

 ---